yasin6606/50-digits-operation/README.md

-Hello,

 # 50-digits-operation
-Multiply and Divide Two 50 digits number by C programming language.
+Multiplying and Dividing Two 50 digits numbers by C programming language.

 Just compile main.c file and enjoy it. :D